Patient Empowerment: Most Popular Articles

 Not all medical test results are problematic, yet sometimes doctors expect us to return to the office to get them.
 It seems like a waste of our time and effort, so why does your doctor make you return to the office to get your medical test results?

 ICD codes are used to classify diagnoses and causes of death, too.
-Here is some background information about ICD-9 and ICD-10 codes to help you understand what they are, the differences between them, and how they can affect your care.
+Here is some background information about ICD-9 and ICD-10 codes to help you understand what they are, the differences between them, implementation, and how they can affect your care.

 For many reasons, patients may need, or wish to, make a change in their doctor or other health care providers.
 It's smart to make the change systematically so you won't create a problem.